Our Impact: The Numbers

 Sufficient Nutrition

-Porters may eat 1 or 2 meals per day on a climb.
+Many porters only get 1 or 2 meals per day on a climb.
 The Partner companies are committed to providing 3 meals per day with good portion quantity reported on 99% of the climbs.

 tent icon